peppapig1911/Projet_PW/readme.md

    * Copy-Paste all the tables written in the `tables.txt` file to create the tables

 * Create Data Source -> PostgreSQL
-* On database_web choose "All schemas"
+* On database_web choose "public schemas"
+* In *serve.js* : modify postgres password and save file

 ---